CastroLab-UCM/EV-Evacuation-Readiness-UCOP/README.md

 Tools and resources to help California communities prepare for emergency evacuations involving electric vehicles (EVs) and zero-emission vehicles (ZEVs).

 This multi-campus University of California project is led by researchers at **UC Merced, UC Davis, UC Santa Cruz, and UC Berkeley**.
 The project combines community-readiness assessment, charging and energy planning, evacuation routing, infrastructure investment, and public-policy guidance.
+Figure 1 provides an overview of a typical evacuation scenario in which a natural hazard (e.g., wildfire) triggers the evacuation of a community.

 <img width="1044" height="573" alt="image" src="https://github.com/user-attachments/assets/c55e0168-ae0b-495e-b7d4-4b36edaaf33f" />